 Spelling and Grammar Mistakes

 Content riddled with spelling or grammar mistakes make it difficult for the viewer to read it.
-When writing content make sure you avoid spelling errors by using tools which help with spelling and grammar such as Grammarly for example.
+When writing content makes sure you avoid spelling errors by using tools which help with spelling and grammar such as Grammarly for example.

 As you can see here, this isn’t written very well and it has many spelling mistakes woven into it.
 This is why it’s important to make sure you polish your guest post.